-ROTC at Virginia Tech is exactly the same as it is at other colleges except that ROTC students from Virginia Tech benefit from being in a progressive leadership program within a structured military lifestyle that the VTCC provides.
+ROTC at Virginia Tech is exactly the same as it is at other colleges except that ROTC students from Virginia Tech benefit from being in the progressive leadership program within a structured military lifestyle that the Corps of Cadets provides.
 This complements the leadership training offered by the ROTC programs.
 The result is an officer with a lot more practical leadership experience upon graduation.

 We are one of only two senior military colleges in the United States located within a major state university.
-You can have the close-knit military college experience you'd find at a traditional military college at the same time you are able to experience all the opportunities a large, public university has to offer!
+You can have the close-knit experience you will find at a traditional military college at the same time you will experience all the opportunities a large, public university has to offer.

 Do I have to wear a uniform all the time?

-All cadets wear a Corps uniform whenever they attend classes, generally from 7am until 5pm most weekdays.
-ROTC cadets will wear their service-specific uniform one day a week in spring semesters.
+All cadets wear a Corps uniform whenever they attend classes, generally between 7 a.m. and 5 p.m. weekdays.
+ROTC cadets will wear their service-specific uniform one day a week during the spring semester.

 Can I play sports and be in the Corps?

 We ask that everyone else take one semester to adjust to college academics.
 If you earn a 3.0 GPA or higher, you may add an extracurricular activity in the spring semester.
 Beginning you sophomore year, there are no restrictions on extracurricular activities if you can maintain your grades.